 I'm going to put myself out there and get cracking on something.
 I will be building something I've always wanted over my break during Christmas and will continue to improve my networks, knowledge and career prospects as I move to Melbourne.

+If you would like to interview or book me to talk about my experiences and thoughts, please reach out at hello@mydomain.
 I will be working in the Melbourne area soon and can go to other places with enough notice or via the web.

 Josh is a product design leader based in Melbourne, Australia.
 He has been working in the design space for 7 years across various industries.